antonioortegajr/antonioortegajr/README.md

-# antonioortegajr
+# Personal Website

 ## About

-This is a personal website.
+Personal Website for me, antonioortegajr.
+Visit the site read stuff about me and what I do for a living.

-Made with next.js
+Web site with next.js